 Protip: Use an HTML link to hide the long URL, replacing it with a hyperlink of nice text similar to what Kevin did in his email signature.
 If you struggle with HTML, use a link generator to receive the code you need.

 The combination of sight, sound and emotion that online video provides makes it the most powerful marketing tool available.
-It’s an excellent choice for showcasing neighborhoods, virtual home tours, client testimonials, new listings, your brokerage and even yourself right inside your TouchCMA presentations.
+It’s an excellent choice for showcasing neighborhoods, virtual home tours, client testimonials, new listings, your brokerage and even yourself right inside your TouchCMA (now Moxi Present) presentations.

 The Time is now for Using Video